thirdbuy/brand/README.md

 ### Fonts & Weights

 - We use Inter as our primary font.
+- For the logo, we use Maison Neue.
 - We primarily use the following weights: normal, medium, and bold.
 - We avoid any weight lighter than normal or bolder than bold.
 - We add negative letter spacing to headers.